Geonovum/WaU/preconditions.md

 # Preconditions

-This document describes the challenges and possible solutions when using existing API's for source retrieval.
+This document describes the challenges and possible solutions when using existing APIs for source retrieval.

 ## Challenges